GO GIRL POWER!

 CSC NCAA Consideration

-Sport Cheer is known as STUNT at the collegiate level and was recently resubmitted to the NCAA for emerging sport status.
-Just this week, it was announced STUNT made the next round of vetting with the NCAA.
-Over 40 college teams have STUNT teams, with 10+ officially launching league participation in 2020 and another 15+ schools declaring intent.
+Sport Cheer is known as STUNT at the collegiate level.
+STUNT has existed for the last decade and was later introduced at the high school level.
+STUNT was also resubmitted to the NCAA for emerging sport status; back in Spring 2019, it was announced STUNT made the next round of vetting with the NCAA.
+Over 40 colleges and universities have STUNT teams, with an additional 10+ officially launching league participation in 2020 and another 15+ schools declaring intent.
 With majority of competition cheer coaches specializing in Sideline Cheer or Traditional Competitive Cheer (think ESPN2 or every movie that has cheer competition teams battling it out), this newer CIF sport is finally revving up across the region.
 In the near future, our Sport Cheer athletes may have their own NCAA sport!

 Why move away from Traditional Competitive Cheer to CSC?